Our Study Group Leaders

 Members interested in delving into a new topic sometimes lead a class and share what they have learned with those of like minds.
 Since our beginning in 1990, members have led courses on aspects of a variety of ethnic cultures, on overlooked films and artists, on novelists and poets, on folk music and art.

-If you are interested in teaching a class, please complete The SGL Course Proposal Form or contact The Curriculum Committee
+If you are interested in teaching a class or have questons, please contact The Curriculum Committee

 Abbey, Nancy